-To clarify this concept, let’s take a step back and review the definition of catalyst, which is “an agent that provokes or speeds significant change.”
-In other words, a catalyst does not create change, it merely makes it happen more quickly.
+To clarify this concept, let’s take a step back and review the definition of a catalyst, which is “an agent that provokes or speeds significant change.”
+In other words, a catalyst does not create change; it merely makes it happen more quickly.

 People need reasons to buy and sell stocks.
 Catalysts are the framework on which traders hang their narratives – if the CEO fails to attend an important event, the story may be that the CEO may soon be ousted from the company or resign, either of which could negatively impact the company.

-Since catalysts impact the market, they affect all traders to some degree, but they matter more to some traders than others.
+Since catalysts impact the market, they affect all traders, but they matter more to some traders than others.
 We’ll now look at why exactly that is.

-The value a trader or investor places on stock catalysts depends on that individual’s trading strategy, specifically whether it is based more on a value or momentum philosophy.
+The value a trader or investor places on stock catalysts depend on that individual’s trading strategy, specifically whether it is based more on a value or momentum philosophy.

 Traders typically fall somewhere along the spectrum of value and momentum.

 On one side, we have a pure value investor.
 This investor places no value on almost all stock catalysts.
-A value investor attempts to profit from the market by looking at the fundamentals of a company - operational efficiency, valuation, etc. A value investor may enjoy seeing a price change in reaction to a stock catalyst if the price movement aligns with their previous assumptions - for example, if they believed the value of a company would increase and then the stock price increases in response to a catalyst.
+A value investor attempts to profit from the market by looking at a company’s fundamentals – operational efficiency, valuation, etc. A value investor might enjoy seeing a price change in reaction to a stock catalyst if the price movement aligns with their previous assumptions – for example, if they believed the value of a company would increase and then the stock price increases in response to a catalyst.
 But a value investor does not make trading decisions based on stock catalysts.

 On the other side of the spectrum, we have a day trader.
 The trader seeks to take advantage of price action in the market to make a profit, and therefore catalysts play a crucial role in their trading strategy.

 While the role of catalysts depends on the individual’s trading strategy, as I said, this is a spectrum.
-Most people fall somewhere in between the pure value investor and the pure momentum trader.
+Most people fall between the pure value investor and the pure momentum trader.